 Radiology Jargon Defined

-Radiology jargon that we use to describe our findings to our fellow clinicians and radiologists differs widely from what we have to put in out reports.
+Radiology jargon that we use to describe our findings to our fellow clinicians and radiologists differs widely from what we have to put in our reports.
 If only we could use these words in the final dictation because these words are so much more picturesque and meaningful.
 In addition, they can replace a long-winded description with a simple phrase.
 Life would be so much more fun!!!
 Ohh, to be truly living the moment.
 But alas, we can’t do it for legal, moral, and ethical reasons.
 Perhaps, the words are too flippant.
 Or maybe, they are not grammatically correct.
 But what if we could?
-I’ve come up with a great glossary of thirteen words that should be in common usage that we do not dictate or write down for these reasons.
+I’ve come up with an excellent glossary of thirteen words that should be in common usage that we do not dictate or write down for these reasons.
 So, here we go!

 You know it when you see it.
 It is slightly higher density than fluid with small foci of air.

-An enormous finding that is of paramount importance.
+A gumba is an enormous finding that is of paramount importance.

 White Cow In A Snowstorm

 It’s what you see when there is so much noise that the findings are impossible to visualize.
-Usually, it is present on an ultrasound in an obese patient, an underpenetrated film, or a study with tons of artifacts.
+Usually, it is present on ultrasound in an obese patient, an underpenetrated film, or a study with tons of artifacts.